a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 			uint32_t volatile *pPortAInReg = (uint32_t*) 0x40020010;

 ### Using 'volatile' with ISR Part-1 ###
+1. When to use `volatile` qualifier?
+	1. When a global variable is used to share data between main code and an ISR code

 ### Using 'volatile' with ISR Part-2 ###
 ### Usage of const and volatile Together ###